 Complex immigration laws mean that the number and type of offenses that could make a person eligible for deportation are ever-changing, and often expanding.
 That’s why the Immigration Unit will track those offenses and ensure that immigrants are offered plea deals whenever appropriate that are “immigration-safe,” meaning they will not subject the person to an enhanced risk of deportation.

 Finally, the Unit will review past convictions that made a person deportable.
 When appropriate, the Unit will permit the person to withdraw a deportable plea, and instead, enter a plea to an immigration-safe charge.
+The Immigration Unit will also assist in sending support letters to the governor to encourage pardons in an effort to help fight deportations.

 It is no secret that many ICE agents have used illegal tactics in San Francisco to wage Trump’s war on immigrants: They have conducted warrantless raids, violating important constitutional protections that apply to non-citizens and citizens alike; they have used racial profiling and excessive force; they have deceptively posed as local law enforcement officials to try to garner trust from residents; and they have illegally obtained confidential documents to spy on and detain targeted immigrants.